Amazon S3: S3 API and competing services

 The broad adoption of Amazon S3 and related tooling has given rise to competing services based on the S3 API.
 These services use the standard programming interface but are differentiated by their underlying technologies and business models.
 A standard interface enables better competition from rival providers and allows economies of scale in implementation, among other benefits.
+Users are not required to go directly to Amazon as several storage providers such as Cloudian, Backblaze B2, Wasabi offer S3-compatible storage with options of on-premises and private cloud deployments.
+Several open-source implementations of S3-compatible object store servers can be self-hosted, such as MinIO and Garage.